Q: When should I take my pet chicken to the vet?

-- If you do not have the financial resources to take sick chickens to the vet, you're in a tough, but all-too-familiar, scenario.
-You'll want to provide the most ideal conditions for your birds to help them avoid getting sick in the first place.
-If "chicken math" has taken over and your flock size has grown out-of-hand, you may want to consider selling on donating some members of your flock to reduce costs so that you can give better care to fewer birds.
+- If you do not have the financial resources to take sick chickens to the vet, then you must help your birds avoid getting sick in the first place.
+Top on your list of priorities should be making sure bedding remains odor-free, providing an area for dust bathing, and providing them access to clean water and a quality feed at all times.
+(And if "chicken math" has taken over and your flock size has grown out-of-hand, you may want to consider selling on donating some members of your flock to reduce costs so that you can give better care to fewer birds.)

-- If you're not sure whether there is a qualified vet nearby, you can consult the Association of Avian Veterinarians website to find the avian veterinarians nearest you.
-(We find it helpful to search by state only rather than by zip code; the search results will only return vets in the specific zip code you search on, which can get frustrating.)
+- If you're not sure whether there is a qualified vet nearby, you can consult the Association of Avian Veterinarians website to find the avian veterinarians nearest you, or try veterinary telehealth.

-- If there is not a qualified avian vet nearby, it is imperative that you do your best to get accurate, quality chicken health information online or from other chicken-keepers.
+- If you do not wish to make an appointment with a veterinarian, do your best to get accurate, quality chicken health information online or from other chicken keepers.
 Please remember, however, that you may not be able to diagnose your birds correctly using information on the internet.
 Even at My Pet Chicken, we are not vets, so while we work hard to make sure the information we provide is accurate, up-to-date, and helpful, it is not intended to replace the professional opinion of a qualified veterinarian.